samuel-book/samuel_shap_paper_1/_sources/paper/6_appendix_md.md

 ### Data Fields

 #### Stroke Team
 * StrokeTeam: Pseudonymised SSNAP ‘routinely admitting team‘ unique identifier.
-For emergency care it is expected that each hospital has one stroke team (though post-72 hour care may be reported under a different team at that hospital).PatientUID: Pseudonymised patient unique identifier
+For emergency care it is expected that each hospital has one stroke team (though post-72 hour care may be reported under a different team at that hospital).

 #### Patient – general
 * Pathway: Total number of team transfers, excluding community teams